Graduate Course Catalog

 FINE 7530 Equity Analysis/Burkenroad Reports (3) - In this course, students will review the fundamentals of equity valuation, including dividend discount and discounted cash flow models, rational analysis of performance, and evaluating future growth prospects.
 The course provides students with a valuable opportunity to gain hands-on experience in equity analysis by participating in Burkenroad Reports.
-Student analysts work in small teams, meeting with top management, visiting company sites, conducting financial analysis, and preparing an in-depth investment research report on selected under-followed companies in the region.
-Students also participate in a weekend analyst workshop and the annual Burkenroad Reports Investment Conference held each spring.
-Note: First-year students must apply for enrollment in this course.
+Student analysts work in small teams, visiting company sites, meeting with top management, conducting financial analysis, and preparing an in-depth investment research report on selected under-followed companies in the region.
+Students also participate in a weekend analyst workshop and the annual Burkenroad Reports Investment Conference.
+Note: Students must apply for enrollment in this course.

-FINE 7630 Equity Analysis/Freeman Reports (3) - Prerequisite: FINE 7160.
-Teams consisting of four students will create a sell side analyst report for a firm.
+FINE 7630 Equity Analysis/Freeman Reports (3) - Teams consisting of four students will create a sell side analyst report for a firm.
 This will include building a proforma model of the financial statements of a firm in Excel.
 The firms that are chosen will be in the energy industry or the financial industry.
 Students will have an opportunity to pose questions to management of the firms they cover.
 Students must attend a mandatory modeling weekend program run by an industry leader in such training.
-Students use Bloomberg terminals, and/or S&P Capital IQ, and/or ThomsonOne, and/or Thomson Reuters databases as part of the course.
-Note: Burkenroad Reports does NOT serve as a substitute for this course.
+Burkenroad Reports does NOT serve as a substitute for this course.

-FINE 7640 Valuation (3) - Prerequisite: FINE 6050.
-This course is designed to teach students the important elements of corporate valuation using discounted cash flow, comparables, and option techniques.
-The focus is on valuation methods that include various Discount Cash Flow models, Adjusted Present Value, Economic Value Added model, Relative Valuation, and Real Option valuation.
+FINE 7640 Valuation (3) - This course is designed to teach students the important elements of corporate valuation using discounted cash flow, comparables, and option techniques.
+The focus is on valuation methods that include various discounted cash flow models, adjusted present value, economic value added model, relative valuation, and real option valuation.
 Through case studies, students will learn to apply these valuation skills under different settings, such as evaluating new investment decisions, IPOs, mergers and acquisitions, divestitures, and LBOs.
-The class will also advance students’ knowledge on the latest academic research in corporate finance, and bridge the gap between academic studies and business practices.
-Problem solving skills are emphasized throughout the course.
-In keeping with the Freeman School’s “learning by doing” mission students will work on various cases and analyze real companies.
+This class will also advance students’ knowledge on the latest academic research in corporate finance, and bridge the gap between academic studies and business practices.
+Problem-solving skills are emphasized throughout the course in keeping with the Freeman School’s “learning by doing” mission.
+Students will work on various cases and analyze real life companies.

 MGMT 6030 Strategic Management (3) - This course is designed to present strategic management from the point of view of the practicing general manager.
 It focuses on specific knowledge and skills that are required to understand strategy and the process by which it is developed in business organizations.
 It also provides information on the situation and context in which strategy is formed and implemented.